ytingp/ytingp/README.md

 #### 😄 About Me
 Welcome to my protfoilo where I will be showcasing some of my past projects, and this be the home for my upcoming projects!
 I am an aspiring data analyst who graduate from the Unviersty of Washington with a BS in Informatics.

+### ✨ Skills Highlight
+- Data processing using python
+- Data visulization using PowerBI and Tableau
+- SQL queries, store procedures, and functions
+- Database design and implementation

 #### ⚡ Tech Stack

 - Languages: SQL, Python